Detroit man in quarantine questions test results

-U.S. Marine veteran Montae Willis just wants to get back home to his family in Detroit, Michigan.
-Instead, he’s being held at the government’s quarantine facility since arriving on island on Aug.
+U.S. Marine Corps veteran Montae Willis just wants to get back home to his family in Detroit, Michigan.
+Instead, he’s been held at the Guam government’s quarantine facility since arriving on island on Aug.
 13.

 Test results with his name on it came back positive for COVID-19.